 A limited number of Dean's Scholarships, providing 25% tuition reduction, are available to City of Chicago teachers (K-12, public and private) during the 2016-2017 academic year.
 For more information about this opportunity, please contact the Mathematics Education graduate program director Jeffrey Bergen (email@example.com).

 All DePaul alumni automatically qualify for the DePaul Double Demon Scholarship, consisting of a 25% tuition reduction on all graduate coursework.
 For more information about graduate student loans, assistantships, and scholarships, please consult the CSH Graduate Tuition and Aid website and the CSH Scholarships website.

 Graduate Information Session

-Please join us for an information session featuring DePaul's graduate program in Mathematics Education.
+Please join us for a graduate information session featuring DePaul's Master's program in Mathematics Education.
 At the information sessions you will have the opportunity to learn about program content, admission requirements, and meet with program faculty.
-To view current schedule and register for sessions, go to www.depaul.edu/mamedevents.
+For schedule information, go to www.depaul.edu/mamedevents.

 Yearly Update Letter from the Program Director